 You can also check how much you could earn over time using the CD calculator on the bank’s website – and that’s guaranteed to get you excited about your potential returns.

 Synchrony Bank’s CDs are available for terms from 3 to 60 months – and they offer consistently excellent rates.
-Synchrony doesn’t offer many bells and whistles (no jumbo, bump up or any other funny-sounding options!) – just straight-up term certificates of deposit.
+There are not many bells and whistles (no jumbo, bump up or any other funny-sounding options!) – just straight-up term certificates of deposit.

 Synchrony is an online-only financial institution.
 This means you won’t find physical branches in your area – and this may be a deal-breaker for some people.

-As with any other providers on this list, your money is FDIC-insured with Synchrony, up to $250,000.
-You can also easily bank-on-the go with the top-rated Synchrony app, which allows you to control your accounts from your smartphone (be it iOS or Android).
+As with any other providers on this list, your money is FDIC-insured, up to $250,000.
+You can also easily bank on the go with the top-rated Synchrony app, which allows you to control your accounts from your smartphone (be it iOS or Android).

 Fidelity may not be a financial institution you know a lot about – however, this top-rated low-cost online broker can help you find some of the very best CD rates.